Think in the morning; act in the noon; eat in the evening; sleep in the night. – William Blake

 Most of us spend about a third of our lives in bed.
-However, for many people getting a good nights sleep isn’t as easy at it sounds.
-If you struggle to get to sleep, toss and turn in bed for long periods throughout the night, or just wake up feeling tired and restless, than it’s very possible that you are sabotaging your sleeping routine by not following one or more of the keys to a better night’s sleep.
+However, for many people getting a good night’s sleep isn’t as easy as it sounds.
+If you struggle to get to sleep, toss and turn in bed for long periods throughout the night, or just wake up feeling tired and restless, then it’s very possible that you are sabotaging your sleeping routine by not following one or more of the keys to a better night’s sleep.

 Whether it is making changes to your bedroom environment, developing some simple mindset sleeping strategies, taking regular herbs or supplements, getting a medical check for hormonal imbalances or nutrient deficiencies, taking certain and specific actions, transforming your nutritional habits, or simply avoiding the things that are known to interfere with our sleeping patterns — the keys to a better night’s sleep may have the answers for you.

-Cultivate these keys and apply them into your new sleeping routine and you will sleep better and more soundly than ever before.
+Cultivate these keys and apply them to your new sleeping routine and you will sleep better and more soundly than ever before.

 Your Sleeping Environment